spences10/personal-goals/this-week.md

 **Plan for this week:**

+- [ ] Gatsby images working for blog
-- [ ] Get HuddleHunt up and running!
+- [ ] Get the Dang That's Delicious back up and running as and example of using Google Maps and geo location.
+- [ ] Twitter bot issues cleaned up

 **Unplanned:**

-- [x] Migrate to Gatsby v1+
-  * Need to get images working again, I seem to have broken it

 **Thoughts 💭**